Pttn/rieMiner/README.md

 * Port : port of the Riecoin wallet/server or pool.
 Default: 28332 (default port for Riecoin-Qt);
 * User : username used to connect in the server (rpcuser for solo mining).
 Includes the worker name (user.worker) if using Stratum.
 Default: nothing;
 * Pass : password used to connect in the server (rpcpassword for solo mining).
 Default: nothing;
-* Protocol : protocol to use: GetBlockTemplate or GetWork for solo mining, Stratum for pooled mining.
-Default: GetBlockTemplate;
+* Protocol : protocol to use: GetBlockTemplate or GetWork for solo mining, Stratum for pooled mining, Benchmark for testing.
+Default: Benchmark;
 * Address : custom payout address for solo mining (GetBlockTemplate only).
 Default: a donation address;
 * Threads : number of threads used for mining.
 Default: 8;
 * Sieve : size of the sieve table used for mining.
 Use a bigger number if you have more RAM, as you will obtain better results: this will usually reduce the ratio between the n-tuple and n+1-tuples counts.
 It can go up to 2^64 - 1, but setting this at more than a few billions will be too much and decrease performance.
 Default: 2^30;
 * Tuples : for solo mining, submit not only blocks (6-tuples) but also k-tuples of at least the given length.
 Its use will be explained later.
 Default: 6;
 * Refresh : refresh rate of the stats in seconds.
 0 to disable them; will only notify when a k-tuple or share (k > 4) is found, or when the network finds a block.
-Default: 10.
+Default: 30;
+* TestDiff : only for Benchmark, sets the testing difficulty (must be from 265 to 32767).
+Default: 1600;
+* TestTime : only for Benchmark, sets the testing duration in s.
+Default: 21600 (6 hours).

 You can finally run the newly created rieMiner executable using